Nomvember - 2018

 Again, I’ve never thought that a sustainable lifestyle/style was a “thing”.
 I feel like it’s very natural and logical to live a more conscious lifestyle whatever your focus is on be it food, waste, plastic, clothes, energy or many other things that can make a little difference.

-Any quote or wise words you wanna share regarding sustainability?
+Any quote or wise words you want to share regarding sustainability?

 It’s easier if it becomes a lifestyle.